fmrtl73/pxdocs/content/key-management/vault/_index.md

 #### Existing installation

-Based on your installation method provide the `-secret_type vault` input argument and restart Portworx on all the nodes.
+Based on your installation method, provide the `-secret_type vault` input argument and restart Portworx on all the nodes.

 ## Vault security policies

-If Vault is configured strictly with policies then the Vault Token provided to Portworx should follow one of the following policies:
+If you configured Vault strictly with policies, then the Vault token provided to Portworx should follow one of the following policies:

  ```text
  # Read and List capabilities on mount to determine which version of kv backend is supported